johnnysan922/johnnysan922/README.md

 - 👋 Hi, I’m Johnny Sanchez, @johnnysan922!
-- 👀 I’m interested in software engineering, video games and music!
+- 👀 I’m interested in software engineering, technology, video games and music!
 - 🌱 I’m currently an aspiring Software Engineer!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...